FRRouting/frr/CONTRIBUTING.md

 * The last FRRouting version where the bug did not exist
 * A list of steps to replicate the bug

-All issues reported will have to be triaged and prioritised.
-As we are a small team we may not always have the time to implement and help, but reporting an issue may help others to fill in.

-Feature requests that are in line with project goals will eventually be added to our roadmap:
+Feature requests that are in line with project goals will eventually be added to the roadmap:

 https://github.com/FRRouting/frr/wiki/Feature-Requests

-Stale issues are timed out after several months of inactivity.

 And above all: stay kind and open. :)

 Pull requests
 -------------